tommaisey/loon/README.md

 -- configure the snapshot tester.
 -- you MUST provide the directory where the snapshots are stored.
 -- you could do this via a command line argument e.g. '--dir my-tests/snapshots'.
--- but it's often convenient to provide this in the code by defaults. snapshot.config(arg, {dir = "my-tests/snapshots"})
+-- but it's often convenient to provide it in the code by default. snapshot.config(arg, {dir = "my-tests/snapshots"})

 test.suite.start('my snapshot tests')

 test.add('my first snapshot test', function()
-    -- compares the value returned by your function to the stored file contents snapshot.compare('name that must be unique', myCode.thatReturnsOutput()) end)
+    -- compares the stored file contents to the value returned by your function snapshot.compare('name that must be unique', myCode.thatReturnsOutput()) end)

 test.add('my second snapshot test', function()
-    -- compares whatever is written to to io.output() by the function you supply snapshot.output(a name that describes the test', function() io.output():write('this will be tested')
+    -- compares the stored file contents to whatever your function writes to io.output() snapshot.output(a name that describes the test', function() io.output():write('this will be in the snapshots')
-        io:write('io.write("x") is equivalent to io.output():write("x")')
+        io:write('so will this: io.write("x") is equivalent to io.output():write("x")')
-        print('this writes to the same output, so is tested as well') myCode.thatWritesToIoOutput() -- custom code writing to the default output end) end)
+        print('so will this: print() also uses io.output()') myCode.thatWritesToIoOutput() -- so will this, if it calls any of the above end) end)